srobo/website/_events/sr2017/competition.md

 ## Directions

-Newbury Racecourse is located in the middle of the South of England and is easily accessible from junctions 12 and 13 of the M4, from the M3 and the A34.
+[Newbury Racecourse][racecourse-directions] is located in the middle of the South of England and is easily accessible from junctions 12 and 13 of the M4, from the M3 and the A34.
 There is also a railway station right outside the racecourse with connections to London and the West.

+Please note: Newbury Racecourse has a new bridge and the post code to use is RG14 7PN.

 ## Parking